They will no doubt eventually get splashed or dropped into the water and need to keep working.

-Of course higher the better and a unit with a IPX7 would likley be best as it could be dropped in water for a short period and survive.
+Of course, higher the better and a unit with an IPX7 would likely be best as it could be dropped in water for a short period and survive.

 Buying a speaker able to withstand water will depend on where it is going to be taken.

-If you only plan on sitting poolside than a IPX5 unit should be fine.
+If you only plan on sitting poolside than an IPX5 unit should be fine.

-If you plan on going tubing down a river than a IPX7 would be much better to get.
+If you plan on going tubing down a river than an IPX7 would be much better to get.